Spring Festivals Guide:

 Georgia Renaissance Festival (Fairborn, GA)

-The Georgia Renaissance Festival, now in its 31st year, is a Renaissance themed amusement park set in a 16th Century English Village, just south of Atlanta.
+The Georgia Renaissance Festival is a Renaissance-themed amusement park set in a 16th Century English Village.
 The Kingdom comes to life every Saturday, Sunday and Memorial Day for eight spectacular weekends!
-Inside the Village, you’ll find Knights in shining armor, the Queen and her Court, all welcoming you to a marketplace filled with 150 artisan shops and a full day of endless entertainment.
+Inside the Village, you’ll find Knights in shining armor, the Queen and her Court.
+Enjoy a marketplace filled with 150 artisan shops and a full day of endless entertainment.
 Features include 10 stages of circus-style shows, jousting knights, strolling musicians and comedic storytellers.
 The Georgia Renaissance Festival was voted as one of the top 20 Events in the Southeast by the Southeast Tourism Society in 2010.
+Located just south of Atlanta.

 Thomasville Rose Show & Festival (Thomasville, GA)